-With more than 330 miles of trails completed in the region, the Circuit Trails provides space for people to walk, bike, run, exercise, commute, and be outside.
+With 370 miles of trails completed in the region, the Circuit Trails provides space for people to walk, bike, run, exercise, commute, and be outside.
 And to keep trails safe, fun and welcoming for everyone, it’s important to be considerate while out on the trail.

 Help do your part to keep these spaces safe and accessible by recreating responsibly and following these trail etiquette tips.
 And remember, trails are for everyone—whether you’re new to the Circuit or a longtime user—so please be nice, take care and share the trail.